 The unthinkable has happened: Last Fall, a group of student linguists from Carleton University here in Canada did some work on documenting Yogad for a Linguistic Field Methods class!
-Although I am of Yogad heritage and a receptive user of the language, just like most people in class, I started the course with practically no experience in documenting a language.
+Although I am of Yogad heritage and a receptive user of the language, I started the course with practically no experience in documenting a language, just like everyone else in class.
 Much of my research involve language preservation in the context of language planning and policy, so I was eager to gain some skills related to producing more concrete work for the Yogad language community.
 Not to mention that the class was handled by Dr. Chris Cox, an expert I look up to in the field.

 Working with Corie (a.k.a. my mom) as language consultant, we began by eliciting some basic words and phrases in Yogad, before moving on to categories (family, food, body parts, nature, animals, and so on) and other language activities (describing pictures and videos).
 Since we didn't know how to spell in Yogad, we initially transcribed the words in sound symbols using IPA and created an online database for them.
 This allowed us to establish a phonetic inventory, and later on create our phonetic and morpho-syntax sketches.
 We would also ask Corie to tell us stories, and this gave us some idea of what Yogad sounded like in context and in a more natural environment.